mengyi-liu/cbvrp-acmmm-2018/README.md

 #### Track 1: TV-shows

-Over 7,000 TV-shows with pre-extracted features from their video trailers.
+Nearly 7,000 TV-shows with pre-extracted features from their video trailers.
 The whole set is divided into 3 subsets: training set (3,000 shows), validation set (over 800 shows), and testing set (3,000 shows).

 #### Track 2: Movies